drahmanucsd/Blink-python-GWAS-/README.md

 Ex: `blink gwas --g ~/public/lab3/lab3_gwas.vcf.gz --p ~/public/lab3/lab3_gwas.phen`

 Access the test.png file which will be located in the directory you call the command on and will contain the Manhattan and QQ plot!

+If you would like more information run this command: `python blink.py gwas -h`

 Have fun :)

 ## Basic usage instructions